christopheberle/tinycsv/README.md

-    size_t linesize; // size of the current line size_t num_cols; // number of columns in the csv file char delimiter; // delimiter used in the csv file } CsvParser;
+    size_t linesize; // size of the current line size_t num_cols; // number of columns in the csv file char delimiter; // delimiter used in the csv file } CSVFILE;
 ```

-Note that `csv_open_file` initialises this struct for you so there is no need to set any of these fields.
+Note that `csvopen` initialises this struct for you so there is no need to set any of these fields.
 If initialisation fails a `NULL` pointer is returned and `errno` is set accordingly.

-Next, to actually read a CSV file, tinycsv exposes a `char** csv_read_line(CsvParser* parser)` function which reads the current line in the file, returning a `char` double pointer which can be indexed from `0` to `parser->num_cols` yielding the `n`-th column value of the current row.
+Next, to actually read a CSV file, tinycsv exposes a `char** csvreadl(CSVFILE* file)` function which reads the current line in the file, returning a `char` double pointer which can be indexed from `0` to `file->num_cols` yielding the `n`-th column value of the current row.

 For example, to print the first two lines of the CSV file we opened above we can do